Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-13/README.md

 ---

 ## DBSBiz
-**DBSBiz** is the Ultimate Everyday Haeker App designed to ease hawkers' end-to-end operations!
+**DBSBiz** is the Ultimate Everyday Haeker App designed to help with hawkers' end-to-end operations!

 Try out our app now to **Live More, Err Less** *with e-payment that’s non-disruptive, easy-to-use and just the way you ordered*.